Sophia Loren: Affair with Cary Grant

 Loren and Cary Grant co-starred in Houseboat (1958).
-Grant's wife Betsy Drake wrote the original script, and Grant originally intended that she would star with him.
-After he began an affair with Loren while filming The Pride and the Passion (1957), Grant arranged for Loren to take Drake's place with a rewritten script for which Drake asked to not receive credit.
+Grant's wife Betsy Drake wrote the original script, and Grant originally intended that Drake would star with him.
+After he began an affair with Loren while filming The Pride and the Passion (1957), Grant arranged for Loren to take Drake's place with a rewritten script for which Drake asked not to receive credit.
 The affair ended in bitterness before The Pride and the Passion's filming ended, causing problems on the Houseboat set.
 Grant hoped to resume the relationship, but Loren decided to marry Carlo Ponti instead.

-Lawsuits
+Legal issues and lawsuits

+In 1982, while in Italy, Loren made headlines after serving 17 days in prison on tax evasion charges.
+Loren said her accountant had made a mistake on her tax return.
+The matter did not hamper her popularity or career.
+In 2013, the Supreme Court of Italy cleared her of the charges in a separate decades-long dispute over the tax she should have paid on her 1974 earnings.

 In September 1999, Loren filed a lawsuit against 79 adult websites for posting altered nude photos of her on the internet.